American National Standards Institute (ANSI)

 ANSI is a U.S.-based organization that has served as administrator and coordinator of the U.S. private sector voluntary standardization system for more than 90 years.
 ANSI accreditation signifies that the procedures used by the GBI meet the Institute’s requirements for openness, balance, consensus and due process.

-The initial 2005 standards development process resulted in the ANSI/GBI 01-2019: Green Building Assessment Protocol for Commercial Buildings, more commonly called Green Globes NC 2019.
+The initial 2005 standards development process resulted in the ANSI/GBI 01-2010: Green Building Assessment Protocol for Commercial Buildings.
+The 2010 standard was updated and released in 2019 as ANSI/GBI 01-2019: Green Globes Assessment Protocol for Commercial Buildings, more comonly called Green Globes NC 2019.
 GBI will follow its ANSI-approved continuous maintenance procedures to make updates or improvements to ANSI/GBI 01-2019 as users begin to implement and submit proposals for change.
 Changes will be issued as Addenda to the Standard and will be updated in GBI's technical manuals.